 It's more coffee shop-come-café by day but he says they're trying something a bit different in the evenings and it's hoped to have caught on although advising trippers are recently silent.

-With nearly fifteen acres worth, there's a full afternoon in here, nearly, including the Hitchman Fountain.
+With nearly 15 acres worth, there's a full afternoon in here, nearly, including the Hitchman Fountain.

 John Hitchman was another practitioner of the general who himself promoted Leamington's benefits.
 He was rewarded with this ornate spouter but it's suspected he wasn't so fond of the waters since Jephson outlived him by nearly 20 years.